Leaving tomorrow for New Orleans for work. Have a free seat and hotel if you’re interested. Coming back Tuesday.

 Does Your Performance Peak Before a Deadline?

-College students share this experience the night before a term paper is due: they write faster in one evening than they have for the past month.
-When a deadline is looming, they cut the fluff, focus on the most important research, and type, baby, type.
+College students experience this the night before a term paper is due: they write faster in one evening than they have for the past month.
+When a deadline is looming, they cut the fluff, focus on the most critical research, and type, baby, type.

-Breaking-news reporters (I used to be one) share this same experience when they’re reporting from the scene of a fire, explosion, or scandalous press conference.
-They have no time to fret about word choice, grammar or style.
-They ruthlessly prioritize: find the facts, cut the fluff, and report “first and fast.”
+Breaking-news reporters (I used to be one) experience this when they’re reporting from the scene of a fire, explosion, or press conference.
+They don’t have time to fret about word choice, grammar or style.
+They ruthlessly prioritize: gather facts, cut the fluff, and write fast.

 Start Timing Yourself